Abbaskhurram255/Chatterbox/README.md

 *   #### _Built-in apps_

     *   Calendar
-    *   CaloTracker (Work-in-progress/beta)
-    *   Simple Canvas/Drawing App (beta)
-    *   Habit Helper: build a new habit, and a good one!
     *   Live Weather: Learn the weather of any town... in Hindi!
     *   Recipe app: Learn How to Cook!
     *   MovieDB: A Detailed Movie Database
+    *   ayeshTube: An ad-free YouTube!
-    *   MyBookList: Your Very-Own Personal Wishlist for Books
+    *   MyBookList: Your Very-Own Personal Wishlist for Books (which I bet you are gonna buy lots of... in the future!)
+    *   Space data app: Learn What's in Space!

+    * ##### Health, Mental Health, and Fitness
     *   Relaxer: For Moments When You're Having Anxiety, or Stress
-    *   Space data app
     *   Motivator: No More Emptiness Inside!
+    *   CaloTracker <Work-in-progress/beta>
+    *   Ha-biTrakey: Helps kill a bad habit, ie drinking, smoking, and binge eating, among others...
+Key to habit tracking, bit by bit! <beta>
+    *   Habit Helper: build a new habit, and a good one! <beta>

     * ##### Images
     * ayeshEdit: A Simple Photo Editor!